 If the cramped muscles are also weak, electromyography Electromyography and Nerve Conduction Studies Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more may be done.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more may be done.
 For this test, a small needle is inserted into a muscle to record the electrical activity of the muscle when the muscle is at rest and when it is contracting.

 If muscle weakness Weakness Weakness refers to loss of muscle strength.
 That is, people cannot move a muscle normally despite trying as hard as they can.
 However, the term is often misused.
 Many people with normal muscle... read more is widespread and doctors think that it is related to a problem with the nervous system, magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) of the brain and spinal cord is done.

 Preventing cramps is the best approach.
 The following measures can help:

 Gently stretching the muscles before exercising or going to bed